pvlib/pvlib-python/README.md

 </table>

-pvlib python is a community supported tool that provides a set of functions and classes for simulating the performance of photovoltaic energy systems.
+pvlib python is a community supported toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
 The core mission of pvlib python is to provide open, reliable, interoperable, and benchmark implementations of PV system models.

 pvlib python started out as a Python translation of the PVLIB MATLAB